128technology/docs/docs/cc_fips_access_mgmt.md

 6. Save the file and exit from `visudo`.
 7. Type `exit` to leave the `su` prompt.

-## PCLI Access Post Install

-Use the following procedure to access the PCLI at any time after installation.

-1. Open a terminal window and SSH to the SSR's IP address.
-2. Use your login credentials to log in to the SSR

- - If using an account other than admin, type `pcli` to start the SSR PCLI.

- - Type `shell` to suspend the PCLI and enter the Linux shell.

-To terminate an active session:

-- Type `exit` to return from the Linux shell to the PCLI.

-- Type `quit` to log out from PCLI.

-- If using an account other than admin, type `exit` to end the login session.

-Common Criteria certiﬁcation does not require any restrictions on executing commands.
-See the [Conﬁguration Command Reference Guide](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/config_command_guide) for command information and usage.

 ## Change the Default Passwords

 The following user accounts and passwords are created during the ISO installation process: